Adpetfem83/Mission_to_Mars/README.md

 #### *HTML Web scraping on Mars data to create a Flask web application using Python and MongoDB*

 ## Overview
-This project consisted on a Python script to scrape text and images from various websites that talked about Mission to Mars.
-Then, I created a Flask web application with a rendered HTML template designed using Bootstrap to display all the data in a central location without having to gather it manually.
-The data scraped and displayed was stored in a non-relational Mongo database.
-Additionally, I was able to connect the scraping script so that each time a button was clicked, the scraping occured once again, the database got updated, and new data was displayed.
-This button only works under the condition that these webpages don't change their HTML components I used for scraping.
-And lastly, by using Bootstrap's grid system I was able to create a responsive web app that could accomodate to any device people view it from.
+This project is made up of a Python script to scrape text and images from different websites pertaning to Mission to Mars.
+With this in mind, I created a Flask web application with a rendered HTML template designed using Bootstrap to display all the data in a central location without having to gather it manually.
+The data displayed was scraped and stored in a non-relational Mongo database.
+In addition, I connected the scraping script so that each time a button is clicked, the scraping occurs once again, the database equally get updated, and new data is displayed.
+However, there is a condition for the button to work; HTML components I used for scraping the webpages must remain the same.
+Therefore, by using Bootstrap's grid system, I created a responsive web app that could allow any device to view it.

-## Resources
+## Resources used
 - Web pages scraped:
   - https://data-class-mars.s3.amazonaws.com/Mars/index.html
   - https://spaceimages-mars.com
   - https://galaxyfacts-mars.com
   - https://marshemispheres.com/
-- Software:
+  -
+- Software packages used include:
   - Python
   - Jupyter Notebook
   - Pandas, BeautifulSoup, Splinter, ChromeDriverManager, Flask, PyMongo